DHTMLX/docs-suite/docs/guides/datacollection/working_with_data_items.md

 # Working with data items

 Besides [basic editing API of DataCollection](guides/datacollection/editing_data.md) that allows adding, copying, updating and deleting data items, there is a set of more specific methods for manipulating data items.
-For example, you can check the existence of an item, find necessary items, iterate over items, get the id/index of an item or get an item object by its id, etc.
+For example, you can check the existence of an item, find necessary items, iterate over items, get the id/index of an item or get the item object by its id, etc.

 ## Checking existence of an item